allejo/allejo.io/_posts/2016-10-21-Welcome-Stakx.md

 ### No `{% raw %}{% post_url %}{% endraw %}` tag

 Jekyll has this Liquid tag available to reference other posts, but Stakx does not have this and it's not an oversight on my part when I was designing it.
-A link to another collection item can easily be achieved with Twig alone.
+A link to another collection item can be achieved with Twig alone.
 In addition, you're not limited to just accessing other posts and their links, you can access any Content Item from any Collection and access all of their attributes.

 ```twig
 {% raw %}{{ url(collections.posts['file-name-without-extension'].permalink) }}{% endraw %}